Impressionism, the partakers of the expositions:

 - 1893: exhibited at the ‘Expositions et concours de Beaux-Arts et Arts Industriels modernes’ in Blois (aR1)

 - 1905-08: exhibited at the Salon d’hiver (aR3)

 Attendu only joined the 1st ‘impressionist’ exposition in 1874.
 Before that he was accepted by the Salon in 1870, but rejected in 1873 (and exhibited at the Salon des Refusés) and maybe also was rejected in 1872.
 These rejections probably made his relationship with the Salon ambivalent and maybe this motivated him to join the alternative ‘impressionist’ exposition in 1874.
 Fact is though that about the same time he was able to show a work in the Salon of 1874.
 After 1874 he was accepted every year at the Salon and therefore maybe not motivated to look for an alternative.

 He probably didn’t have many relationships with the other impressionists.
 Sue Roe doesn’t mention him in her book (R4).
 There is no portret known of Attendu made by another impressionist.
 It’s only known that he was introduced by Degas (aR3).

-His still lives are not in an impressionistic style.
-He uses many blacks and browns and his brushstroke is not very lively.
-He renders a lot of detail.
-Still he also tries to render the effect of the light which influences the colour of the object (see also aR3).
+His still-lives are not in an impressionistic style.
+He used many blacks and browns and his brushstroke is not very lively.
+He rendered a lot of detail.
+Still he also tried to render the effect of the light which influences the colour of the object (see also aR3).
 Some claim Attendu’s landscapes are not in an impressionistic style (R5).
 I can’t compare because I don’t know any of his landscapes.
-When I look at the two city views than I recognize impressionist elements.
-Walther mentions him as one of the artists who didn’t conquer a place in art history and didn’t paint in a impressionist way (R3,p136).
+When I look at the two city-views, than I recognize impressionist elements.
+Walther mentions him as one of the artists who didn’t conquer a place in art-history and didn’t paint in an impressionist way (R3,p136).